Data-Visualization-Intro/3-D3-line-chart/readme.md

 The axis looks right, but it's in the wrong place.

-Why didn't `.axisBottom()` draw the axis in the right place? d3's axis generator functions know where to place the tick marks and tick labels relative to the axis line, but they have no idea where to place the axis itself.
+Why didn't `.axisBottom()` draw the axis in the right place?
+D3's axis generator functions know where to place the tick marks and tick labels relative to the axis line but they have no idea where to place the axis itself.

 To move the x axis to the bottom, we can shift the x axis group, similar to how we shifted our chart bounds using a CSS transform.